Exact Self-Imaging with Arbitrary Revival Spacings: Experimental Demonstration

-Taken together, these measurements directly visualize the central claim of the metaplectic framework: self-imaging is uniformly periodic only in the canonical coordinate \(B\), and the apparent diversity of axial patterns arises solely from the geometry of the embedding \(B(z)\).
-By programming \(\phi(x)\), we program \(B(z)\); by measuring along \(z\), we observe the pullback of the canonical lattice.
-The experiment, therefore, establishes a practical route to arbitrary control of self-imaging phenomena and provides a quantitative demonstration of metaplectic time as the natural invariant parameter of quadratic wave evolution.
+Taken together, these measurements directly visualize the central claim of the canonical-coordinate framework: self-imaging is uniformly periodic in \(B\), while its physical recurrence sequence is determined by the embedding \(B(z)\).
+By programming \(\phi(x)\), we prescribe this embedding; by measuring along \(z\), we observe the resulting physical image of the uniform canonical recurrence lattice.
+The experiment therefore establishes a practical route to arbitrary control of self-imaging phenomena and provides a quantitative demonstration that the canonical coordinate \(B\) is the invariant recurrence coordinate of quadratic wave evolution.